One More Time (Blink-182 song): Composition

 Sadie Bell of People described the song as an "emotional, pop-punk ballad."
 The song is based around an acoustic guitar riff, and later incorporates piano.
 DeLonge opens the song by addressing his exits from the band and how they impacted his relationship to both Hoppus and Barker: "Strangers, from strangers into brothers / From brothers into strangers once again."
 Hoppus answers in his second verse, directly referencing his own battle with cancer, as well as Barker's survival of a deadly 2008 plane crash.
 Each chorus asks questions: "Do I have to die to hear you miss me?"
 In the shortened second verse, the duo resolve to overcome, observing that time is short.
 The song's soft tone and natural instrumentation, as well as refrain of "I miss you" was widely interpreted as a reference to the band's seminal 2004 hit.
 As the song climaxes, the band's three members—Barker included, in a rare vocal spot—sing the song's refrain.

 Music video

 The song's music video was directed by Carlos López Estrada, and features the band performing the song on a set that switches between backgrounds from the band's previous music videos—including "All the Small Things", "Adam's Song", "First Date", "Feeling This" and more.
-It also incorporates other key memories from the group's career, including sets emulating stages at Warped Tour 1999, MTV Spring Break at Daytona Beach from 2000, the TRL studio, and the front cover of their live album The Mark, Tom, and Travis Show (The Enema Strikes Back!).
+It also incorporates other key memories from the group's career, including sets emulating stages at Warped Tour 1999, their headlining show at Reading Festival in 2014, MTV Spring Break at Daytona Beach from 2000, the TRL studio, and the front cover of their live album The Mark, Tom, and Travis Show (The Enema Strikes Back!).
 As the song reaches its conclusion, the clip shifts to archival footage of the group from their youth.
 The video concept originated at Columbia, the band's record label.